secretlycharles/data-structures-algorithms/README.md

-# Data Structures Algorithms
+# Data Structures Algorithms in C
-Learning DSA in C
+Learning C and DSA in C to build a strong fundamental understanding of both C and core algorithmic concepts.